10 Malaccan Food You Must Try on Your Visit to Malaysia's Historic Center

 BEST PLACES TO EAT CHICKEN RICE BALLS IN MELAKA:

-• Chung Wah Restaurant (18, Jalan Hang Jebat).
+- Chung Wah Restaurant (18, Jalan Hang Jebat).
 Opening hours: 7:30 am – 3:00 pm

-• Hoe Kee Chicken Rice (4, 6 & 8, Jalan Hang Jebat).
+- Hoe Kee Chicken Rice (4, 6 & 8, Jalan Hang Jebat).
 Opening hours: 9:30 – 4:00 pm

-2. Nyonya Laksa
+2. Nyonya laksa

 The soup is typically served with rice vermicelli noodles (although you can choose a different type if you prefer), along with a variety of toppings such as prawns, shredded chicken, tofu puffs, and hard-boiled eggs.

 Nyonya laksa is renowned for its complex flavors, with the creaminess of the broth beautifully complementing the spiciness of the chili paste (optional).
 While you’re at it, try the baba laksa as well or a combination of the two (laksa kahwin).
+Check out my full post on the many types of laksa in Malaysia.

 BEST PLACES TO EAT NYONYA LAKSA IN MELAKA:

-• Nancy’s Kitchen (13, Jalan KL 3/8, Taman Kota Laksamana).
+- Nancy’s Kitchen (13, Jalan KL 3/8, Taman Kota Laksamana).
 Opening hours: Sunday – Thursday 11:00 am – 5:00 pm, Friday & Saturday 11:00 am – 9:00 pm

-• Jonker 88 (88, Jalan Hang Jebat).
+- Jonker 88 (88, Jalan Hang Jebat).
 Opening hours: 9:30 am – 6:00 pm

-3. Satay Celup
+3. Satay celup

-Satay celup is another creative invention in Malacca.
+Satay celup is another creative invention of Malacca.
 A unique take on the traditional satay, it features skewered meats, seafood, vegetables, and other bite-sized goodies cooked in a communal pot of boiling, fragrant peanut sauce.
 Diners are given a selection of raw ingredients on skewers, which they dip into the simmering sauce until cooked to perfection.

 BEST PLACES TO EAT SATAY CELUP IN MELAKA:

-• Ban Lee Siang Satay Celup (53-C, Jalan Ong Kim Wee).
+- Ban Lee Siang Satay Celup (53-C, Jalan Ong Kim Wee).
 Opening hours: 4:00 pm – 12:30 am

-• Capitol Satay Celup (41, Lorong Bukit Cina).
+- Capitol Satay Celup (41, Lorong Bukit Cina).
 Opening hours: Wednesday – Monday 4:00 pm – 1:00 am

-4. Asam Pedas
+4. Asam pedas

-Typically, fish such as mackerel or stingray is simmered in the flavorful broth until tender and infused with the aromatic spices.
+Fish such as mackerel or stingray is simmered in the flavorful broth until tender and infused with the aromatic spices.
 Asam pedas is often served piping hot alongside steamed rice.

 BEST PLACES TO EAT ASAM PEDAS IN MELAKA:

-• Asam Pedas Pak Man (51, Jalan Knmp 2a, Kompleks Niaga Melaka Perdana).
+- Asam Pedas Pak Man (51, Jalan Knmp 2a, Kompleks Niaga Melaka Perdana).
 Opening hours: 7:00 am – 9:00 pm, closed on Wednesdays

-• Cottage Spices Restaurant (171, Taman Melaka Raya).
+- Cottage Spices Restaurant (171, Taman Melaka Raya).
 Opening hours: 12:00 pm – 4:00 pm, 6:00 pm – 8:30 pm

-• 339 Seafood (Jalan Ujong Pasir, Portuguese Settlement).
-Opening hours: Saturday – Wednesday 4:30 pm – 11:00 pm
+- 339 Seafood (Portuguese Settlement).
+Opening hours: Saturday – Wednesday 4:30 pm – 11:00 pm, closed on Thursday

-6. Peranakan (Nyonya) Cuisine
+6. Peranakan (Nyonya) cuisine

 BEST PLACES FOR PERANAKAN FOOD IN MELAKA:

-• Kocik Heritage Nyonya Restaurant (Jalan Tun Tan Cheng Lock).
+- Kocik Heritage Nyonya Restaurant (Jalan Tun Tan Cheng Lock).
 Opening hours: 11:00 am – 4:30 pm, 6:00 pm – 9:00 pm.

-• Nancy’s Kitchen (Jalan KL 3/8, Taman Kota Laksamana).
+- Nancy’s Kitchen (Jalan KL 3/8, Taman Kota Laksamana).
 Opening hours: 11:00 am – 7:00 pm, closed on Tuesdays.

-• Atlantic Nyonya (Jalan Merdeka, Taman Merdeka Jaya).
+- Atlantic Nyonya (Jalan Merdeka, Taman Merdeka Jaya).
 Opening hours: 11:30 am – 9:30 pm.

-7. Duck Noodles
+7. Duck noodles

 BEST PLACES TO EAT DUCK NOODLES IN MELAKA:

-• Tengkera Duck Noodles (Jalan Kota Laksamana).
+- Tengkera Duck Noodles (Jalan Kota Laksamana).
 Opening hours: 7:00 am – 1:30 pm, closed on Tuesdays.

-• Malim Duck Noodles (Jalan Rahmat 1, Taman Malim Jaya).
+- Malim Duck Noodles (Jalan Rahmat 1, Taman Malim Jaya).
 Opening hours: 6:30 am – 2:00 pm, closed on Wednesdays.

 Kuih keria, a sugar-glazed sweet potato donut, is said to have originated in Melaka during sultanate era in the 15th century.
 Originally created by palace chefs for royal consumption, the recipe was closely guarded for centuries until only about a hundred years ago when commoners gained access to it through the chefs’ descendants.